 The genus Salvia is comprised of more than 700 species amongst which are eyelash sage plants.
 They belong to the Lamiaceae or mint family and are notoriously pest resistant and highly attractive to hummingbirds.

 A Mexican native, eyelash leaved sage (Salvia blepharophylla) is also aptly named ‘Diablo,’ which means devil in Spanish and is in reference to the bright yellow stamens that stand up out of the crimson flowers like horns.
 The ‘eyelash’ part of its common name is a nod to the small, eyelash–like hairs that rim the edges of its leaves.

 Growing Eyelash Sage

-Eyelash sage can be grown in USDA zones 7-9 in sun to partial sun.
-Plants reach a height of about a foot tall (30 cm.) and 2 feet across (61 cm.).
-This perennial boasts long-lasting brilliant red blooms.
+Eyelash sage can be grown in USDA zones 7 to 9 in full sun to partial sun.
+Plants reach a height of about a foot tall (31 cm.) and 2 feet across (61 cm.).
+This perennial boasts long lasting, brilliant, red blooms.

 It has a compact, rounded habit and spreads slowly via underground stolons.
 It blooms from early summer to late fall.
 It does send some suckers out but is not invasive.
 It is drought and frost tolerant.